 resistance does not.

-As you become more adept, the training builds confidence and disciple into your daily life and workout routine; the training is also an ongoing quest, signifying respect for your lifting level as your health and strength increases.
+As you become more adept, the training builds confidence and disciple into daily life and training routine; the training is also an ongoing quest, signifying respect for your lifting level as strength and conditioning increases.

 As consistency is achieved, discipline becomes the new devoted effort towards your training goal... becoming the mistress that can be a double edged sword, reminding you not to miss regular scheduled workouts and often making you feel guilty when you do...